protechanalysis/cde_capstone_project_24/README.md

 #### Infrastructure as Code
 - Terraform:
-Automates the provisioning of cloud resources (S3 buckets, RDS, IAM roles).
+    - Automates the provisioning of cloud resources (S3 buckets, RDS).
-Ensures consistency and version control for infrastructure.
+    - Ensures consistency and version control for infrastructure.
-Manages Terraform state in a cloud-based backend for collaboration and scalability.
+    - Manages Terraform state in a cloud-based backend for collaboration and scalability.

 #### CI/CD
 - GitHub Actions: